Part 2. Simple pipeline (5 points)

 https://github.com/torvalds/linux/archive/refs/tags/v6.4.tar.gz

-Your command should be structured as follow.
+Your command should be structured as follows.

 $ curl ARGS | tar ARGS